• Skip to primary navigation

 Gather Parts:

-• We need one reed switch, one LED one resistor value depends on LED brightness and a battery or power source.
+• First, we need one reed switch, one LED one resistor value depends on LED brightness and a battery or power source.

 Connect Reed Switch:

-• Place it so it can open or close when current flows.
+• Next, put reed switch in series with the circuit we want to watch and then place it so it can open or close when current flows.

 Add LED and Resistor:

-• Put resistor in series with LED to stop too much current and protect LED.
+• Now connect LED in parallel with the reed switch and put resistor in series with LED to stop too much current and protect LED.

 Test Circuit: